tanvir-utexas/PaPr/Readme.md

 ## Getting Started

+We apply PaPr in various architectures in image and video recognition tasks.
+Please follow the respective folders to setup the data and environment.

 ### Hierarchical Models

 We apply PaPr on various version ConvNext CNN and hierarchical Swin transformers.
 Please follow the [Hierarchical](./Hierarchical/) folder for more details.